 - If everything worked correctly you’ll get a message that HTTPS was successfully enabled and a link pointing to SSL Labs test site.

-If you are having problems using the client script, make sure you are trying to register a domain or subdomain that currently resolves to that host.
-Also check that you have the administrative privileges to run the commands and that Apache service stopped correctly.
+If you are having problems using the client, make sure you are trying to register a domain or subdomain that currently resolves to that host.
+Also, check that you have the administrative privileges to run the commands and that Apache is working correctly.

 Renewing a certificate

-At the end of the certificate installation script output, you’ll see the certificate’s expiration date which is usually 3 months from the day you installed it.
-Renewing a certificate is as easy as installing it again using the same values as before.
+At the end of the certificate installation script output, you will see the certificate’s expiration date which is usually 3 months from the day you installed it.
+Renewing a certificate is as easy as running a single command.

-Once the renewal is complete simply reload your web service to update the configuration, for example with Apache server use the following command.
+Once the renewal is complete, reload your web service to update the configuration with the next command.

 sudo service apache2 reload